dorshinar/blog/content/blog/using-github-actions-with-puppeteer/using-github-actions-for-ci-with-puppeteer.md

 I do want to give a shout-out to Nick Taylor, who published [his article on the subject](https://www.iamdeveloper.com/blog/2019-08-15-update-dependencies-with-dependabot-cypress-and-netlify/), and laid the ground work for my efforts here, so I encourage you to read his article as well.

 My tech stack is quite different though.
 I chose [puppeteer](https://pptr.dev/) as my end-to-end framework for several reasons.
 The first is that it is written and maintained by the folks behind the chrome dev tools, so I'm guaranteed a life-time support (until Chrome dies out, which is not in the near future), and it is really easy to work with.
-Another reason is that at home I'm working on a windows laptop with WSL 2 (on which I'm running oh-my-zsh), and setting up cypress is quite a bit more difficult (although in our world nothing is impossible).
+Another reason is that at home I'm working on a windows laptop with WSL (on which I'm running zshell with oh-my-zsh), and setting up cypress is quite a bit more difficult (although in our world nothing is impossible).
 Both reasons led me to choose puppeteer, and so far I'm not regretting.

 ## End to end testing